-What is the 7 plus?
+What is the 7 Plus Exam?

-The 7+ exam is designed for children who are in Year 2, typically around the age of six or seven.
+The 7 plus exam is designed for children who are in Year 2, typically around the age of six or seven.
 These exams are usually held in the January of their Year 2 school year and are used to assess the readiness and suitability of students for admission in Year 3 to their chosen school.

-The 7+ entry assessments will vary from school to school so it is important to find out how your chosen school will conduct their assessments.
+The 7 plus entry assessments will vary from school to school so it is important to find out how your chosen school will conduct their assessments.
 Most schools, however, will evaluate children based on their fundamental skills in reading, writing, and maths, typically through English and Maths papers.
 While some schools may incorporate assessments in verbal and non-verbal reasoning, these are less common.

 This guide aims to explain: